-Our attorneys know what the Social Security Administration (SSA) is looking for when they review an application for SSDI benefits.
-We can help you understand the requirements, review your application, and navigate the appeals process if they already denied your initial claim.
+Our Pittsburgh Social Security Disability Insurance attorneys know what the SSA looks for when it reviews an SSDI benefits application.
+We can help you understand the requirements and navigate the appeals process if they already denied your initial claim.

 What Are the Requirements to Qualify for SSDI?